zmitchell/splatter/guide/src/getting_started/installing_rust.md

 # Installing Rust

-Nannou is a library written for the [Rust programming language](https://www.rust-lang.org/).
+splatter is a library written for the [Rust programming language](https://www.rust-lang.org/).
 Thus, the first step is to install Rust!

 To install Rust on **Windows**, download and run the installer from